Mrs Patterson visited our classroom to explain to us what 'Peer Writing' was. She said this would help us with our writing skills. |

 A robot moved slowly.

-A wretched robot moved
+A wretched robot moved slowly.

-A wretched robot moved
+A wretched robot moved slowly out the door.

 By Baxter Lewis